What is the American Constitutional Rights Union (ACRU)?

 ACRU’s Executive Director, Col. Allen West, advanced an unfounded claim on ACRU’s commentary page that narco-terrorists south of the US border are facilitating the illegal migration of ‘Islamic Jihadists’ into the United States.
 A top counterterrorism official from the Department of Homeland Security rejected allegations of ‘attempted infiltrations along the southern U.S. border,’ stating that “there is no evidence to back [the allegations] up.”

 Board member J. Kenneth Blackwell labeled the Islamic tradition as “a totalitarian way of life” and suggested that the First Amendment does not apply to Muslims.

-Following his departure from the Department of Justice, Adams emphatically stated that “the Obama Justice Department is not just tolerating, but actively aiding the assertion of Islamic law in the U.S. and the primacy of Sharia over U.S. law.”
-In 2012, he appeared at CPAC with Pamela Geller, a well-known anti-Muslim activist.
-Together, they participated in a panel entitled, “Islamic Law in America, How the Obama Justice Department Is Selling Us Out.”
+Following his time at the Department of Justice, policy board member J. Christian Adams asserted that “the Obama Justice Department is not just tolerating, but actively aiding the assertion of Islamic law in the U.S. and the primacy of Sharia over U.S. law.”
+He appeared at the Conservative Political Action Conference alongside prolific anti-Muslim activist Pamela Geller in 2012 for a panel titled “Islamic Law in America, How the Obama Justice Department Is Selling Us Out.”

 During the Obama presidency, the organization claimed that President Obama provided aid and support to radical branches of Islam, citing the administration’s purported attempts to grant Osama Bin Laden a burial consistent with Islamic tradition as evidence of its support for Islamic terrorism.